MageMCU/MageMCU/README.md

 ## Tentative Disclaimer

+- Any products, services, and/or mediums like youtube videos described here on the ***MageMCU Github Account*** are considered unintentional and purely coincidental promotions and thereby to make clear any idea of such promotions should be interpreted solely as intended for the use for educational purposes only...
+- The MageMCU Github account is actively hacking away on experimental software for the Arduino Uno Rev3.
+This includes testing and updating the software.
+Keep it simple.
 - This page is meant for the author and belays with the author.
 If anyone disagrees with its content, please contact the author...
-	- Jesse Carpenter doing business at Carpenter Software LC - Email: carpenter.software.lc@gmail.com
+	- Jesse Carpenter doing business as Carpenter Software LC - Email: carpenter.software.lc@gmail.com
-- Any products, services, and/or mediums like youtube videos described here on the ***MageMCU Github Account*** are considered unintentional and purely coincidental promotions and thereby to make clear any idea of such promotions should be interpreted solely as intended for the use for educational purposes only...

-## Disclaimer and Terms

-Please follow the ***Disclaimer*** and ***Terms*** in each of the Depositories here at MageMCU.
+- Please follow the ***Disclaimers*** and ***Terms*** in each of the depositories.
+- MageMCU Repository revised 20240701